rgknp/AIDayLabs/lab01.4_customvision03/0_README.md

 ### Step 7: Train the project

-Use the TrainProject method of the trainingApi class against bthe current projectid to start the training of the images.
+Use the TrainProject method of the trainingApi class against the current projectid to start the training of the images.
 Use a while clause with the Status method of the iteration class to check the progress of the training.
 Then set the iteration as Default using the IsDefault method of the iteration class.
 Finally update the iteration